ralacerda/website/content/blog/en/dependency-injection.md

 const paymentServiceTest = new PaymentService(new TestEmailService());

-// We can even test the correct usage class InMemoryInbox extends EmailService {
+// We can even test the correct usage class InMemoryInbox implements EmailService {
   public sentEmails: [string, string][] = [];

   async sendEmail(to: string, template: string) {